 Defining customer satisfaction is not easy.
 On the surface, you think you know what it means to have a satisfied customer.
 However, if you dig a little deeper, it would be difficult to say, emphatically, what makes them satisfied.

-Defining customer satisfaction
+Definition of customer satisfaction

-However, this metric could be influenced by a number of things.
+However, this metric is influenced by a number of things.
 If they think your price is fair for the service you offer, they may say they’re satisfied.
-Or, perhaps they like the way they were treated when interacting with an employee of your company, so they’re happy.
+Or, perhaps they like how they were treated when interacting with an employee of your company, so they’re happy.
 That’s where it can get tricky when you try to define customer satisfaction.

 What aspect of your business are you referring to when you’re measuring?
 It’s very possible someone could be satisfied with the product, but not the service.